DSStoffer/dsstoffer.github.io/Rtoot.md

 library(dplyr, exclude = c("filter", "lag"))  # remove the culprits
 dlag <- dplyr::lag            # and do what the dplyr ...
 dfilter <- dplyr::filter      # ... folks refuse to do
-# and then use Lag and Filter for the corresponding dplyr commands
+# and then use dlag and dfilter for the corresponding dplyr commands

 (3) # or just take back the commands filter = stats::filter